KazeShikaru/ChatBot/rasa/data/nlu.md

 - what do you have in stock?
 - what do you have?
 - What types of Potatoes do you have?
+- What kind of potato do you have in stock?

 ## intent:question_best_potato
 - what potato should I buy?